Commercial Legal Dispute Arises

 So in summary you have a dispute with an opposing party that you were unable to resolve satisfactorily between yourselves, both parties still feel they are in the right, and therefore are prepared to seek legal representation to take the dispute through the legal process and ultimately Court if necessary.

-Before both parties go ahead with such an action, they should carefully consider the following;
+Before both parties go ahead with a commercial dispute, they should carefully consider the following;

 Is it worth is financially?